 The More Likely You Are to Avoid Paying Capital Gains Taxes, the More Likely You Should Put Capital Gain Assets in Taxable

 What do I mean by this?
-Well, let me use a personal example.
+Let me use a personal example.
 I give a lot of money away to charity each year.
 Rather than give cash, I donate appreciated shares.
-(Incidentally, I now do it via a Donor Advised Fund for reasons explained at the link.)
-I get the full charitable donation to take on Schedule A, and neither the charity nor I have to pay any capital gains taxes on those shares.
+(Incidentally, I do it via a Donor Advised Fund.)
+I get the full charitable donation to take on Schedule A, and neither the charity nor I has to pay any capital gains taxes on those shares.
 This has the effect of continually flushing the lowest basis shares out of my portfolio.

 For this example, let's consider a very low bond yield environment (munis pay 1%, taxable bonds pay 1.5%, stocks pay 7%) where an investor might normally choose to put bonds in a taxable account.
 First, we'll look at what happens if the investor pays LTCG taxes.
 We'll assume the highest tax brackets and perfect tax-efficiency for the stocks.